science64/DynaTMT-py-SB/README.md

     Current version: 2.8.0 (2024-01-11)

 ## Changes with new version

-    Current version: 2.7.0 (2023-12-05)
+    ## Current version: 2.7.0 (2023-12-05)
     - filter_peptides() function updated!
     - filter_peptides() function now removes sum of intensities equal to 0
     - filter_peptides() function now converts NaN values to 0

-    Current version: 2.8.0 (2024-01-11)
+    ## Current version: 2.8.0 (2024-01-11)
+    - The script can be used for PSMs and Peptide file for both MS2 and MS3 measurements.
     - All the changes are done for both classes; PD_input and plain_text_input
     - filter_peptides() function updated - only works for peptide file!
     - filter_PSMs() function added - only works for PSM file and removes isolation interference > 50%
     - extract_heavy() and extract_light() functions updated (works for all: TMTK8|Label|TMTproK8|TMTK4|TMTK6|TMTproK4|TMTproK6)
     - baseline_correction() function updated!
     - baseline_correction() main changes:
+        - new usage: baseline_correction(input, threshold=5, i_baseline=0, random=True)
-        - include_negatives=False, Because there is no use of it!
+        - include_negatives=False part removed!
+Because there is no use of it!
-        - threshold=5, but needs to be tested and adjusted for your experiment.
+        - threshold=5, but needs to be tested and adjusted for your experiment, could be higher than 5.
-        - function can identify PSMs and Peptides files and works for both.
+        - This function can identify PSMs and Peptides files and works for both.
         - function substrates the baseline channel from all the channels.
         - If random is True, then the function will add random numbers from 0-1 to the negative and 0 values.
         - If random is False, then the function will add 0 to the negative values.